Your Northern Ireland Travel Blog Guide

 4. Everywhere is accessible

-One of the great things about coming to Northern Ireland is its a pretty easy and straightforward place to move around.
-Due to the fact that we aren’t a particularly large country you can get on a bus or car and be in a new place or city under a few hours.
+One of the great things about coming to Northern Ireland is it’s a pretty easy and straightforward place to move around.
+Due to the fact that we aren’t a particularly large country you can get on a bus or car and be in a new place or city in a few hours.

 Places like Belfast are quite accessible by foot as everything is pretty close together which is great.
 This means you’ll have loads of time to see all the big attractions as well as the many hidden gems around the place.
 You can even travel across to the Republic of Ireland and check all the great things they have to offer.

 One of the best reasons why you should visit Northern Ireland is to explore the amazing landscape that’s on offer.
 If you want to get some incredible photography shots then I promise you’ll be inspired by the Northern Irish scenery.

 There are eight designated Areas of Outstanding Beauty found here.
 That’s pretty incredible for our small country.
 There really is no shortage of magnificent sites to be uncovered in Northern Ireland.
 My Northern Ireland travel blog tip is to make time for the less unknown sites such as the Gobbins, Glenariff Forest Park and Blackhead lighthouse.
 Do a little research before you visit and make a list of places to see.